increaseo/wp-immutablepost/immutablepost/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Let's your user publish a post on the Ethereum blockchain and make their post immutable.
+Let's your user publish a post on the Ethereum blockchain and make them post immutable.

 == Description ==

-Let's your user publish a post on the Ethereum blockchain and make their post immutable.
+Let's your user publish a post on the Ethereum blockchain and make them post immutable.
 Their post will appear on the public website http://immutablepost.com.
 Receive a 50% commission paid on your Ethereum wallet for every Immutable Post published on our main website through your own website using our plugin.